ADubey7/task-manager/README.md

 Contributing

-Contributions are welcome!
-If you'd like to contribute, please follow these steps:
+We welcome contributions!
+To contribute, please follow these steps:

 Fork the repository.

-Create a new branch (git checkout -b feature/YourFeatureName).
+Create a new branch:

+git checkout -b feature/YourFeatureName

+Commit your changes:

-Commit your changes (git commit -m 'Add some feature').
+git commit -m "Add some feature"

-Push to the branch (git push origin feature/YourFeatureName).
+Push to the branch:

+git push origin feature/YourFeatureName

-Open a pull request.
+Open a Pull Request on GitHub.

 License:-